 If I was doing the artwork today, I would show a whirling second hand, driving home how quickly my remaining years are being erased.

-Even thought there is light spilling down on the object on the desk top, a closer examination shows that the the plug hanging free, receiving energy from the cosmos, not some polluting coal-burning power plant.
+Even though there is light spilling down on the object on the desk top, a closer examination shows that the the plug hanging free, receiving energy from the cosmos, not some polluting coal-burning power plant.

 The bank check between the spiritual plug and the light spilling down is a subtle acknowledgment that nothing in life is truly free.